-Non-Hazardous Building Waste.
-Non-hazardous building waste refers to materials that cannot cause any harm to others or the environment when disposed of safely.
-This could include products such as plastic, glass and metal used within the construction process.
+- Non-hazardous building waste – Non-hazardous building waste refers to materials that can’t cause any harm to others or the environment when disposed of safely.
+This could include plastic, glass and metal used within the construction process.

-Inert Waste.
-Inert Waste refers to waste that will not break down naturally because it is not chemically or biologically reactive.
-As a result, its usage and disposal must be carefully monitored.
-This includes products such as concrete, bricks, asphalt, stones and soil.
+- Inert waste – Inert waste refers to waste that won’t break down naturally because it’s not chemically or biologically reactive.
+Its usage, removal (known as muck away), and disposal must be carefully monitored.
+This includes products such as concrete, bricks, asphalt, stones, and soil.

-Hazardous Waste.
-While the use of asbestos, or products containing asbestos, has reduced significantly in recent years, they are classified as a form of hazardous waste and must be disposed of accordingly.
-Other forms of hazardous building waste could include paints, varnishes or oils.
+- Hazardous waste – While the use of asbestos and products containing asbestos has reduced significantly in recent years, it’s still sometimes found in older buildings.
+Asbestos classes as a form of hazardous waste and must be disposed of accordingly.
+Other forms of hazardous building waste could include paints, varnishes, and oils.

-There is no known inventor for building materials or the construction process.
+There’s no known inventor for building materials or the construction process.
 However, historians have traced the earliest large-scale buildings (for which evidence still remains) to ancient Mesopotamia.
-Their studies found evidence of both small and large scale properties, including palaces and temples.
+Their studies found evidence of both small- and large-scale properties, including palaces and temples.